-Students in the 11^{th} and 12^{th} grade may take either Sociology or Psychology but not both in the same year.
+\Students in the 11th and 12th grade may take either Sociology or Psychology but not both in the same year.

-0246 - PSYCHOLOGY Semester Course Grades 11-12 1.0 Credits Prerequisite: None

-This course includes various areas of common concern in the study of the individual and the individual's relationship with others.
+0246 - PSYCHOLOGY Semester Course Grades 11-12 1.0 Credits Prerequisite: None This course includes various areas of common concern in the study of the individual and the individual's relationship with others Special emphasis will be r placed on unde rstanding you and other people.
+Upon relationship with others.
 Special emphasis will be placed on understanding you and other people.
 Upon completion of this course, students will exhibit thorough discussion and writing insight into the following areas: the influence of psychology on daily life, interaction of body and brain in creating awareness of the world around you, intelligence and creativity, physical and emotional development, evaluation of personality, behavior disorders and treatments and group behavior.
 Students may choose to take the AP Psychology test after completing this course; however, some additional course study will be necessary.